elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 Note that due to the data content we need to include some properties with both a Bioschemas namespace and a Schema.org namespace.

+The results are ordered by the count of the number of instances; in the notebook you can edit the query and change the ordering of results.

 (18 results)
 | Class | instances |
 | :--- | ---: |